 - Heel spur

-Interestingly, some of the things listed are the exact opposite of each other (Ex: loose joints and tight joints; over-pronation and over-supination)
+Interestingly, some of the things listed are the exact opposite of each other.
+For example, loose joints vs. tight joints or over-pronation vs. over-supination.

-And just because you have a common cause of plantar fasciitis doesn’t mean you’ll develop it or that it’s actually a major contributor to the pain you’re experiencing … we’ve had patients with perfectly flexible calves and fascia of the foot that still developed plantar fasciitis.
-In those cases, it was often the mobility of the joints of the foot and ankle that were the primary cause of the plantar fascia irritation.
+And just because you have a common cause of plantar fasciitis doesn’t mean you’ll develop it.
+Nor does it mean it’s actually a major contributor to the pain you’re experiencing.
+We’ve had patients with perfectly flexible calves and fascia of the foot that still developed plantar fasciitis.
+In those cases, it was often the mobility of the foot and ankle joints that were the primary cause.

-Many of the causes of plantar fasciitis are interlinked and often one cause leads to another, or may have been present due to an injury from long ago that you completely forgot about.
-For example: an old ankle sprain that left you with decreased ankle range of motion, which lead to tightness in the calf muscles, which then transfers abnormal forces into the bottom of the foot and is a primary cause of your plantar fasciitis.
-In that situation, you could massage, roll out, and stretch your calves all day long and it won’t result in a long term fix of the problem … the ankle mobility must first be resolved for the calf to loosen up and stay loose.
+Many of the causes of plantar fasciitis are interlinked.
+In addition, one cause often leads to another or may have been present as a result of an old injury you completely forgot about.
+For example, an old ankle sprain that left you with decreased ankle range of motion led to tightness in the calf muscles.
+The tightness then transfers abnormal forces to the bottom of the foot.
+And that force transfer is a primary cause of your plantar fasciitis.
+In that situation, you could massage, roll out, and stretch your calves all day long—but it won’t result in a longterm fix.
+The ankle mobility must first be resolved for the calf to loosen up and stay loose.

 Let’s look at some other causes on our list above …

-Some people get confused when they read that tight hip flexors and weak hip muscles can have anything to do with plantar fasciitis.
-Tight hip flexors can lead to you shifting your weight more toward your toes when you’re standing, which results in an ongoing increase in the strain through the plantar fascia and calf muscles.
+Some people get confused when they read that tight hip flexors and weak hip muscles can contribute to plantar fasciitis.
+However, tight hip flexors can lead to you shift your weight more toward your toes when you’re standing.
+And this results in an ongoing increase in the strain through the plantar fascia and calf muscles.

-Weak hip muscles can contribute to excessive internal rotation of the legs with walking and running, which can contribute to over-pronation, which creates higher levels of strain through the arch and plantar fascia.
+Weak hip muscles can contribute to excessive internal rotation of the legs with walking and running.
+And that rotation can contribute to over-pronation.
+Consequently, the overpronation creates higher levels of strain through the arch and plantar fascia.

-In some cases, plantar fasciitis pain can actually be coming from a “heel spur” which is a bony growth off your heel bone (calcaneus).
+In some cases, plantar fasciitis pain can actually be coming from a “heel spur.”
+That is, a bony growth off your heel bone (calcaneus).
 These can also be called “calcaneal spurs.”
 Making this diagnosis requires an x-ray, and unfortunately even an expert manual physical therapist can’t get rid of a heel spur with his/her hands.

-HOWEVER, even when we’ve had patients with heel spurs, there are typically other factors aside from the bony growth that’s causing their pain.
-So addressing those other factors are a must if you’re going to fully resolve your heel pain, even if you have a heel spur.
+HOWEVER, even when we’ve had patients with heel spurs, there are typically other factors aside from the bony growth causing their pain.
+So addressing those other factors is a must if you’re going to fully resolve the problem.
+And that’s true even if you have a heel spur.

-We’ve even seen pain completely resolve with hands-on manual therapy techniques and changes in shoewear even though those techniques do not remove or change the actual bone spur.
+We’ve even seen pain completely resolve with hands-on manual therapy techniques and changes in footwear.
+This is surprising because those techniques do not remove or change the actual bone spur.
 In fact, many people have heel spurs and don’t know it because they don’t all cause pain.
-In some cases though, if the heel spur is a primary driver of your symptoms, it may ultimately have to be removed if pain persists even after receiving good treatment.
+In some cases though, if the heel spur is a primary driver of your symptoms, it may ultimately have to be removed.
+That is, if pain persists even after receiving good treatment.

-I’ve written all the above to make the point that every case of plantar fasciitis is different and therefore requires an expert clinician to identify all the various components of the problem.
-Missing even one part of the puzzle can be enough to keep treatment attempts from fully resolving your heel pain and the limitations it is placing on your life.
+I’ve written all the above to make the point that every case of plantar fasciitis is different.
+Therefore each case requires an expert clinician to identify all the various components of the problem.
+Missing even one part of the puzzle can be enough to keep treatment attempts from fully resolving your heel pain and the limitations it is imposing on your life.

-Depending on which factors are causing your heel pain, different types of practitioners will be best suited to help you get rid of the pain and back to the active lifestyle you desire here in Austin.
+Depending on which factors are causing your heel pain, different types of practitioners will be best suited to help you.
+Choosing the right one will enable you to get rid of the pain and back to the active lifestyle you desire.

-We are of course a little biased, but can honestly say that good physical therapy treatment and advice should be able to resolve at least 90% of plantar fasciitis cases without interventions from other providers (ex: steroid injections from a physician or surgery to remove a heel spur).
-Sometimes relief can be achieved quite quickly and other times it can take a large number of treatments, but most cases of heel pain are ultimately fixable with the right treatment.
+We are, of course, a little biased.
+But we can honestly say that good physical therapy treatment and advice should be able to resolve at least 90% of plantar fasciitis cases without interventions from other providers (like steroid injections or surgery to remove a heel spur).
+Sometimes relief can be achieved quite quickly.
+Other times it can take a large number of treatments.
+Fortunately, most cases of heel pain are ultimately fixable with the right treatment.

 A physical therapist who is also specialized in hands-on manual therapy is equipped with a massive number of potential treatment techniques and strategies.
-But not all physical therapy approaches are created equal so there are a few things you need to make sure of when seeking physical therapy, or any form of treatment for that matter:
+But not all physical therapy approaches are created equal.
+Therefore, there are a few things you need to make sure of when seeking physical therapy—or any form of treatment for that matter:

 - They are trained in, and use, hands-on manual therapy techniques as part of their treatment plans.

-- They see very few patients per hour so they actually have the time to identify all the factors causing your pain AND the time to treat every one of those factors.
+- They see very few patients per hour so they actually have the time to identify all the factors causing your pain.
+Further, they have time to treat every one of those factors.

-If your healthcare provider is not using some form of hands-on manual therapy, you are likely not getting everything you need to completely get rid of your heel pain.
-And if they are rushing from one patient to the next, seeing multiple patients per hour or multiple patients at one time, it’s impossible to give the highest quality of care.
-With how stubborn plantar fasciitis can be to fully resolve, you need high quality care and undivided attention in your treatment sessions.
+Does your healthcare provider is not using some form of hands-on manual therapy?
+If not, you are likely not getting everything you need to completely get rid of your heel pain.
+Are they are rushing from one patient to the next, seeing multiple patients per hour or multiple patients at one time?
+Then it’s impossible to give you the highest quality of care.
+With how stubborn plantar fasciitis can be to fully resolve, you need high-quality care and undivided attention in your treatment sessions.

-At Carter Physiotherapy, treatment sessions are always 1-on-1 with a physical therapist certified in manual therapy, and we offer 30 and 60 minute treatment sessions at our clinic in Austin … allowing us all the time and focused attention we need to fully treat every aspect of your plantar fasciitis, and get you back to the exercise and activities you’re missing out on as quickly as possible.
+At Carter Physiotherapy, treatment sessions are always 1-on-1 with a physical therapist certified in manual therapy.
+In addition, we offer 30- and 60-minute treatment sessions at our clinic in Austin.
+This allows us all the time and focused attention we need to fully treat every aspect of your plantar fasciitis.
+This is the best way to get you back to the exercise and activities you’re missing out on as quickly as possible.

-We teach our patients everything they need to be doing on their own time and do not have patients come to the clinic to perform exercises they can do at home or the gym.
-Therapeutic exercises and stretches are a vital part of any plantar fasciitis treatment plan but we believe patients shouldn’t be spending time and money in the clinic doing things they can do on their own time.
-We also offer dry needling services which can occasionally be a key component of successful treatment for plantar fasciitis.
+We teach our patients everything they need to be doing on their own time.
+That means we do not have patients come to the clinic to perform exercises they can do at home or the gym.
+Therapeutic exercises and stretches are a vital part of any plantar fasciitis treatment plan.
+But we believe patients shouldn’t be spending time and money in the clinic doing things they can do on their own time.
+We also offer dry needling services, which can occasionally be a key component of successful treatment of plantar fasciitis.

-We also prefer that our patients are 100% confident that we can help before they begin treatment.
+We also prefer that our patients are 100% confident we can help before they begin treatment.
 For that reason, we offer FREE onsite consultations at our Austin physical therapy clinic.
-Call/text 512-693-8849 to request your consultation or click here to fill out a brief free-consultation request form.
+Click here to fill out a brief free-consultation request form.

 The video below provides a handful of plantar fasciitis stretches, exercises, and other self-treatment tools and resources.
-You’ll also learn strategies to keep your first few steps out of bed from being really painful and from worsening your plantar fasciitis tendon irritation.
+You’ll also learn strategies to keep your first few steps out of bed from being really painful and worsening your tendon irritation.

 ***Please note that this is not a complete list of potential self-treatments nor is it likely that what’s included in the video will completely resolve your heel pain.
 Diagnosis and hands-on treatment by a qualified healthcare provider is necessary to get rid of almost all cases of plantar fasciitis.

-In regards to what else can be done on your own, another question we often get from patients is “Should I get plantar fasciitis shoes?”
+Another question we often get from patients is, “Should I get plantar fasciitis shoes?”
 This is typically referring to shoes with extra arch support.
-However, sometimes patients asking this question are actually referring to a type of “boot” that is worn overnight to prevent the muscles and fascia in the foot and calves from tightening up (The plantar fasciitis night boot and other forms of arch support and sandals are also described in the video above, and here is a link to a recommended night boot).
+However, sometimes patients asking this question are actually referring to a type of “boot” that is worn overnight.
+It prevents the muscles and fascia in the foot and calves from tightening up.
+(The plantar fasciitis night boot and other forms of arch support and sandals are also described in the video above, and here is a link to a recommended night boot).

 A plantar fasciitis night boot is something we suggest for pretty much every patient we have with heel pain.
-However, robust arch support is a tactic that may or may not be helpful.
-Some patients really feel improvement with arch support or custom orthotics, and others actually do better with minimal arch support.
-It’s strange but unfortunately we typically have to take a “try it and see” approach with footwear … patients try additional arch support and if it doesn’t help or seems to get worse, then we move to a more minimalist shoe type.
+However, robust arch support may or may not be helpful.
+Some patients really feel improvement with arch support or custom orthotics.
+Others actually do better with minimal arch support.
+It’s strange, but unfortunately, we typically have to take a “try it and see” approach with footwear.
+This means patients try additional arch support.
+If it doesn’t help or seems to get worse, then we move to a more-minimal shoe type.